-Some private education lenders offer various borrower benefits, such as rate reduction for Automated Clearing House (ACH) payments or timely payments, graduation "bonus," or other rewards to encourage the borrower to either take out the loan initially or to ensure payments are made timely once the loan is in repayment.
+Some private and federal student loans offer various borrower benefits, such as rate reduction for Automated Clearing House (ACH) payments or timely payments, graduation "bonus," payment deferment for borrowers serving on active duty, or other rewards to encourage the borrower to either take out the loan initially or to ensure payments are made timely once the loan is in repayment.
 On many occasions, these benefits may be offered to a borrower years before repayment is required.
 Examiners should verify that loan servicers are aware of what benefits were offered to borrowers and ensure that those benefits are provided to borrowers who meet the necessary qualifications.

 - 1. Determine whether the lender or servicer has retained appropriate documentation of all benefits offered to the borrower. - 2.
 Assess whether the lender or servicer has sufficient personnel and staffing to provide benefits related to deferments, forbearances, and other flexible payment plans in a timely fashion.
 Determine how many days it takes the lender to process an application for these types of benefits. - 3.
-Determine whether the lender has sufficient controls to ensure that earned benefits are honored. - 4.
+Determine whether the lender or servicer has sufficient controls to ensure that earned benefits are honored. - 4.
 If the lender contracts for servicing with a vendor, determine whether the lender has processes and controls in place to ensure that the servicer is aware of and applies all appropriate benefits. - 5.
 Determine whether the lender or loan servicer clearly discloses why benefits are denied, and the conditions and requirements that were not met resulting in loss of the benefit.